-- 32. Details of the public artwork proposed within the cladding of each of the buildings, including community centre, shall be submitted to and approved in writing by the Local Planning Authority prior to its introduction on site.
+- Details of the public artwork proposed within the cladding of each of the buildings, including community centre, shall be submitted to and approved in writing by the Local Planning Authority prior to its introduction on site.
 The approved details shall be implemented on site and thereafter maintained.
-Reason: In the interests of the visual amenity of the site and wider area in accordance with Policy KP5 of the adopted Cardiff Local Development Plan (2006 2026). - 33.
-Notwithstanding the submitted landscaping scheme, no development shall take place until full details of the structural soil product and its installation specification have been submitted and approved in writing by the Local Planning Authority, along with full details of the measures to be taken to protect the paved surface from root damage.
-Reason: To maintain and improve the amenity and environmental value of the area in accordance with Policy KP5 of the adopted Cardiff Local Development Plan. - 34.
-All planting, seeding, turf-laying and paving shown on the approved plans shall be carried out in the first planting and seeding season following the occupation of the building or the completion of the development, whichever is sooner.
-Any newly planted trees, plants or hedgerows, which within a period of 5 years from the completion of the development die, are removed, become seriously damaged or diseased, or in the opinion of the Local Planning Authority (LPA) otherwise defective, shall be replaced in the first available planting season and to the specification shown on approved plans and in supporting documents, unless the LPA gives written consent to any variation.
+Reason: In the interests of the visual amenity of the site and wider area in accordance with Policy KP5 of the adopted Cardiff Local Development Plan (2006 2026). - 31.
+Notwithstanding the submitted landscaping scheme, no development shall take place until revised details of the landscaping between the public highway along Radyr Place and the internal access gates specific to the student accommodation element of the development, as shown on plans L(00)020 Rev B Proposed Site Plan and L(01)021 Rev B, and full details of the structural soil product and its installation specification have been submitted and approved in writing by the Local Planning Authority, along with full details of the measures to be taken to protect the paved surface from root damage.
+The approved details shall be implemented prior to the beneficial occupation of each phase of development and shall thereafter be retained.